neogeographica/gameserver_scripts/README.md

 common code: "myip"
 -------------------

 "scriptlib/myip" is a script that returns the IP address that will be used to connect to a server, since server launch invocations tend to need that information.
-This is a dumb/simple script that only works if the host has a single net interface.
 It is used by "server\_loop".

 Also I run it manually every now and then, since I actually run these servers in a portable VM that gets a dynamic IP address.
 It's a quick way to find the address the servers will be using.